heypoom/visual-assembly-canvas/IDEAS.md

   Keeps track of the current instruction pointer.

 R14: 0x0E
-  SR: State Register
+  SR: Status Register
-  Stores the flags of the program execution.
+  Stores the status flags of the program execution.

 ### Base Memory Layout